verge-io/docs/docs/knowledge-base/posts/snapshot-sync-errors.md

 <br>

 ### ybvsan: Error walking tier 3 refs: (2) No such file or directory
-- This error can occur if the VeregOS software version is mismatched between the sending side and the destination side.
+- This error can occur if the VergeOS software version is mismatched between the sending side and the destination side.
 <br>
 ### Unable to delete snapshot that no longer exists: Resource '/v4/cloud_snapshots/1' not found during delete
 - This error is usually the result of a timing issue for a snapshot being deleted and the reference being deleted in the metadata of the system.
 <br>

 ### Error notifying client with 'notify_complete' Error (403) while communicating with server
 - The snapshot successfully synchronized, but this error appeared during the sync clean-up process.
 If this error occurs on multiple snapshot synchronizations, the handshake credentials between the two systems may have stopped working.
-In that case, consult with VeregOS support for assistance.
+In that case, consult with VergeOS support for assistance.
 <br>

 ### Error - Sync back not found and no registration code supplied.